patricktrainer/patricktrainer.github.io/content/posts/DISTINCT-ON-The-confusing-unique-and-useful-featu.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: DISTINCT-ON-The-confusing-unique-and-useful-featu
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

-# DISTINCT-ON-The-confusing-unique-and-useful-featu**
+# DISTINCT-ON-The-confusing-unique-and-useful-featu

+**
 > The DISTINCT ON clause will only return the first row based on the DISTINCT ON(column) and ORDER BY clause provided in the query.
 ### Is there any difference between the results of DISTINCT and DISTINCT ON queries?
 [DISTINCT%20ON%20The%20confusing,%20unique%20and%20useful%20featu%200254dbd04e6143d5af762bdaf289732b/distinct-on-query-output-yogesh-chauhan-1.jpg](DISTINCT%20ON%20The%20confusing,%20unique%20and%20useful%20featu%200254dbd04e6143d5af762bdaf289732b/distinct-on-query-output-yogesh-chauhan-1.jpg)